Replacement parameters in Unified Service Desk

 $Session section exposes useful variables needed by action calls such as the session count, whether the active session is global, currently active session ID.
 The

 StartTime value can be used for writing the start time to an activity.
 This section is populated automatically.

-These user settings are defined in the User Settings area (Settings > User Settings) in Customer Engagement apps while configuring Unified Service Desk.
+These user settings are defined in the User Settings area (Settings > User Settings) in the Common Data Service platform while configuring Unified Service Desk.

 These settings can be used like any other replacement parameter in the system.
 The Global Manager hosted control provides an action, SaveSetting, which will write user settings to the server, assuming the user has write access.
 This can be used to store user specific preferences such as theme selection and layouts.

-The user settings can be saved to the Customer Engagement apps server if the user has write access.
+The user settings can be saved to the Common Data Service platform server if the user has write access.

 A useful capability in Unified Service Desk is to auto-populate the subject tree in a new case that is created on behalf of the user.
 Sometimes you’ll want to auto-populate the subject field but you need to know the correct values to use, which can change from system to system.